-The program requires a 100-hour practicum experience for students in the Physical Fitness certificate program.
-This course fulfills the first half of this requirement.
-Students will receive instruction in skills, concepts and information necessary to work with clients.
-Students are required to complete 50 hours of observation and participation in community fitness programs.
+The first half of the 100-hour practicum experience requirement for students in the Physical Fitness certificate program.
+After receiving instruction in skills, concepts and information necessary to work with clients, students are required to complete 50 hours of observation and participation in community fitness programs.
 Emphasis will be on the ability to assess, analyze and interpret client data.
 Students will be required to have liability insurance and have CORI/SORI checks.
 Prerequisite: Admission to the Physical Fitness certificate or degree program.